Michael D. Ramsey

 This space will be used for announcements regarding class cancellations, make-ups, optional events of interest, and other updates regarding the course and the course schedule.

-The syllabus, readings for the first unit of the course, and assignment for the first class meeting are available below.
 This class will be recorded.
 Recordings will be available to enrolled students via Panopto.
 I do not vouch for the quality or usefulness of these recordings and they are not a substitute for attending class.
 Only students in this course are authorized to view or listen to the recordings.
 The recordings are only for personal use in connection with this course.
 Do not show them to others, post them on the internet or otherwise distribute or provide access to them or any part of them.
 The recordings will be automatically deleted from Panopto after the final exam and you should not attempt to retain them or any part of them.

 COURSE ASSIGNMENTS